 I’ve learned to slow down, observe patterns, and verify signals before touching anything.

-When I Stop Trying and Get Professional Help
+When to Stop Trying and Get Professional Help

 If: